kgingras/blog/_posts/2015-1-9-Build-A-Personal-Website.md

 This line commits the changes with the message "initial commit".
 Commit messages are important especially when tracking down issues.

-So we have all our code added and commited, ready to send to the web! but first we need to setup the link between our local repository and our repository on Github.
+So we have all our code added and committed, ready to send to the web! but first we need to setup the link between our local repository and our repository on Github.
 We will do this using a **Remote Repository**.

 ##Remote Repositories